kethansarma/Poll-API/README.md

 - Else install python directly from [here](https://www.python.org/downloads/release/python-377/).
 - For Anaconda users you need to type python in command line after activating the environment and while using command line just type python in cmd to activate python.
 - From here the steps are common - Install requirements.txt using command pip install -r requirements.txt after activating python.
-- Check that you are in the directory where requirements file is availble.
+- Check that you are in the directory where requirements file is available.
 - Run createdatabase.py file to create a database with inputs from provided testdata or data as in form of data in testdata.
 - Then run server.py
 - In commandline a redirecting text (of the server) host = 127.0.0.1 with port = 5555 appears.